 Eligibility for health care

 Veterans first must enroll in VA’s health care system to receive care.
-There are many ways a Veteran may qualify for VA health care benefits.
+There are many ways a Veteran may qualify for VA health care, including:

-VA provides special priority enrollment (Enrollment Priority Group 6) to Veterans who were exposed to ionizing radiation during atmospheric testing or the occupation of Hiroshima and Nagasaki and have an other than dishonorable discharge.
+- Exposed to ionizing radiation during atmospheric testing or the occupation of Hiroshima and Nagasaki

 Treatment at VA War Related Illness and Injury Study Center